Offal: Middle East

-Jerusalem grill is a dish that consists of chicken hearts, spleens, and liver mixed with bits of lamb cooked on a flat grill, seasoned with onion, garlic, black pepper, cumin, turmeric, and coriander.
+Jerusalem mixed grill (מעורב ירושלמי) is a popular dish and local specialty originating in the Mahane Yehuda Market that consists of chicken hearts, spleens, and liver mixed with bits of lamb cooked on a flat grill, seasoned with onion, garlic, black pepper, cumin, turmeric, and coriander.

 In Syria, lamb brain is used in nikhaat dishes and sometimes as a sandwich filling.
 A tradition practised less often today would be to eat fish eyes either raw, boiled, or fried.
 Another popular dish in the region surrounding is korouch, which is rice-stuffed sheep intestine.
 Raw mutton liver known as qasbeh nayyeh (sometimes lungs) is also occasionally consumed (when the animal's origin and processing is trusted).
 The meelaq is a traditional dish based on liver, kidney and (sometimes) the heart (which is strictly speaking muscle).

 In Iran, tongue (zabaan), feet (paa) or Kaleh Pacheh, sheep liver (jigar), heart (del), lungs (shosh), testicles (donbalan) and kidneys are used as certain types of kebab and have a high popularity among people, as well as sheep intestines and stomach, though the latter is boiled.
 Sheep skull and tongue, alongside knee joints, as a formal breakfast dish called kale pache (lit. "head and leg"), are boiled in water with beans and eaten with traditional bread.

 Pacha (Persian term), is a traditional Iraqi dish made from sheep's head, trotters, and stomach; all boiled slowly and served with bread sunken in the broth.
 The cheeks and tongues are considered the best parts.
 Many people prefer not to eat the eyeballs, which could be removed before cooking.
 The stomach lining would be filled with rice and lamb and stitched with a sewing thread (كيبايات).

 The dish is known in Kuwait, Bahrain, and other Persian Gulf countries as Pacha (پاچة), too.
 A variation of that is found in other Arab countries, such as in Egypt, and is known as Kawari (كوارع).
 It is still eaten by Iraqi Jews.